-Dress up inexpensive Mason jars for fall with paint with paint to make these DIY pumpkin jars.
+Dress up inexpensive Mason jars for fall with paint and twigs from the yard to make these DIY pumpkin jars.

 In fact, they are just about the only decor I use!